 • Inspections and servicing of existing permits will continue on a fairly regular schedule although some additional delays may be anticipated based on staffing levels moving forward.

 • Certificate of Appropriateness applications will continue to be accepted and processed for staff level review compliant projects.
-Applications will be accepted for the June 17th Historic Preservation Commission hearing through Monday, May 18th at 4 PM for digital submission with paper copies required by noon on Tuesday, May 19th.
-The hearing will be held using a digital meeting platform and allow public comment via email or voice message submission ahead of the meeting, or video comment from the auditorium at 120 W. Dougherty Street on the day of the hearing and following safe distancing measures.
+Applications will be accepted for Historic Preservation Commission hearings under the regular submission deadlines with 4 PM for digital submission with paper copies required by noon on the following day in order to be placed on an ageanda.
+The hearings will continue to be held using a digital meeting platform and allow public comment via email or voice message submission ahead of the meeting, or video comment from the auditorium at 120 W. Dougherty Street on the day of the hearing and following safe distancing measures.

-• Planning Commission The Planning Commission meeting to be held on May 7th will be held via a WebEx online meeting platform, which will be broadcast on YouTube and ACTV Cable Channel 180.
-Members of the public may provide recorded comments for a maximum of three minutes on specific agenda items prior to 12:00 noon the day of the meeting by using the following phone login: 762-400-6545.
-Members of the public may also provide emailed comments at firstname.lastname@example.org prior to 12:00 noon the day of the meeting.
-Finally, members of the public may also address the Planning Commission via electronic communication provided in the auditorium at 120 W. Dougherty Street, subject to safe distancing measures.
+• Planning Commission The Planning Commission meeting to be held on August 6th will be held via a WebEx online meeting platform, which will be broadcast on YouTube and ACTV Cable Channel 180.
+Members of the public may provide emailed comments at firstname.lastname@example.org prior to 12:00 noon the day of the meeting.
+Members of the public may also address the Planning Commission via electronic communication provided in the auditorium at 120 W. Dougherty Street, subject to safe distancing measures during the meeting.

 |Application Type||New Fee Amount|